Time to do your taxes right?

 - The ability to import from Quicken or Quickbooks.

-Deluxe, Premier and Home & Business also include features that can help maximize your deductions.
+Deluxe, Premium and Home & Business also include features that can help maximize your deductions.
 This includes ItsDeductible to help calculate the value of your deductions and the Audit RiskMeter to help reduce your chances of being audited.

 Do you only have Form-1099s?